 If material details of any confirmed booking are altered (e.g. date, location or timings of the Engagement), the Act will not be obliged to perform at the Engagement and you (as Event Planner) will remain liable to pay the Fee.
-The original booking will be considered cancelled in such cases and the deposit or Fee paid by the Event Planner will not be refunded.
+The original booking will be deemed cancelled by the Event Planner in such cases and the deposit or Fee paid by the Event Planner will not be refunded.

 If a booking needs to be cancelled, the Event Planner must immediately inform FixTheMusic by emailing email@example.com.
 Informing an Act of a cancellation is not a valid form of cancellation by the Event Planner.
 All communication regarding cancellations must be directed through FixTheMusic.